gianlucabertani/MAChineLearning/README.md

 // Fill appropriate buffer elements net.inputBuffer[0]= 1.0;
-net.inputBuffer[1]= 0.0;
-net.inputBuffer[2]= 0.0;
+net.inputBuffer[2]= 0.5;
 ```

 To clear the buffer with vDSP you need the import of Accelerate, shown above.
-Here we use the nnVDSP_VCLR macro, which is appropriately defined for the `nnREAL` type.
+Here we use the `nnVDSP_VCLR` macro, which is appropriately defined for type `nnREAL` in the `NeuralNetworkReal.h` file.
 Using Accelerate to clear the buffer is advised as it is quicker than a simple loop.

 ### Computing the output